dockyard/ember-app_kit-rails/README.md

 * [Alex Navasardyan](http://twitter.com/twokul)
 * [Robert Jackson](http://twitter.com/rwjblue)

-A lot of the "real work" was done by [Stefan Penner](http://twitter.com/stefanpenner) with the original [Ember Appkit](https://github.com/stefanpenner/ember-app-kit) project.
+A lot of the "real work" was done by [Stefan Penner](http://twitter.com/stefanpenner) with the original [Ember App Kit](https://github.com/stefanpenner/ember-app-kit) project.

 [We are very thankful for the many contributors](https://github.com/dockyard/ember-appkit-rails/graphs/contributors)